 American Indian.
 Innovator.
 Renaissance man.
 Charles Albert “Chief” Bender lived a unique American life, fashioned a Hall of Fame career, and was an important member of modern baseball’s first dynasty.
 He silently struggled against racial prejudice, became a student of the game, and was a lifetime baseball man.
 His legacy, however, is less nuanced than all of that.
 Bender is known foremost for a rare ability to pitch under pressure.
-“If I had all the men I’ve ever handled, and they were in their prime, and there was one game I wanted to win above all others,” said Philadelphia Athletics icon Connie Mack, who managed fellow all-time pitching greats Lefty Grove, Herb Pennock, Eddie Plank, and Rube Waddell, “Albert would be my man.”
+“If I had all the men I’ve ever handled, and they were in their prime, and there was one game I wanted to win above all others,” said Philadelphia Athletics icon Connie Mack, who managed fellow all-time pitching greats Lefty Grove, Herb Pennock, Eddie Plank, and Rube Waddell, “Albert would be my man.”1

-For nearly the entire second half of the 20th century Bender was the lone Minnesota representative in the Baseball Hall of Fame.
+For nearly the entire second half of the twentieth century Bender was the lone Minnesota representative in the National Baseball Hall of Fame.
 That he is no longer a household name in the North Star State is in part because he spent so little time in Minnesota and because some details about that time remain unclear.
 Bender’s birthday, for one, is not certain.
 His birth certificate, registered decades after the fact, says May 3, 1883.
 Other sources list May 5, 1883.
 Based on the federal Indian census and on Bender’s school records, the correct year, almost certainly, is 1884.
 Many sources list his birthplace as Brainerd but that is likely inaccurate.
 According to research on Bender’s early years conducted by researcher Robert Tholkes, within a year of Charley’s birth the family lived in an area close to Partridge Lake, 20 miles east of Brainerd.
 No town existed on the site at the time.
 So it is most accurate to say that Bender was born in Crow Wing County.

 Not long after Charles’s birth, the Bender family moved to the White Earth Reservation in the northwest section of the state.
 Bender’s father, Albertus Bliss Bender (often referred to as William), was an early white settler in Minnesota, a homesteader-farmer of German-American descent.
 Charley’s mother, Mary Razor Bender, was believed a member of the Mississippi Band of the Ojibwe.
 Mary, whose Indian name was “Pay shaw de o quay,” gave birth to at least 11 children, perhaps as many as 14.
 Charley was the fourth child born and the third son.
 His troubled older brother, John Charles Bender, was an outfielder who bounced from team to team in the minor leagues.

 At White Earth, the family lived in a log house on a small farm.
 The Benders had to be self-sufficient and they were not the only ones.
-As scholar Melissa Meyer chronicles in The White Earth Tragedy, during the early years of Charley’s childhood White Earth was destitute.
-Things were so meager that as a young boy Charley supposedly went to work, taking a job as a farmhand for a dollar a week.
+As scholar Melissa Meyer chronicles in The White Earth Tragedy, during the early years of Charley’s childhood White Earth was destitute.2 Things were so meager that as a young boy Charley supposedly went to work, taking a job as a farmhand for a dollar a week.
 At the time reservation families such as the Benders often sent their kids to boarding schools.
-There were four on-reservation boarding schools, and Charley attended one of them for a short time, but at age seven he was sent to the Educational Home, which was under the auspices of the Lincoln Institution, an off-reservation boarding school for American Indian children near Philadelphia.
+There were four on-reservation boarding schools, and Charley attended one of them for a short time, but at age 7 he was sent to the Educational Home, which was under the auspices of the Lincoln Institution, an off-reservation boarding school for American Indian children near Philadelphia.